 Data storage concerns can be addressed by simply choosing a website host that has data centres in Canada.
 A 2017 CIRA study found that 76 percent of Canadians are more concerned about their personal data if it’s stored in the United States.
-To ensure data is protected by Canadian law against intrusive provisions from USA’s Patriot act, sweeping server seizures under the Digital Millennium Copyright Act, the loss of net neutrality, and other foreign laws or policies, your website servers must be physically located in Canada.
+To ensure data is protected by Canadian law against intrusive provisions from the USA Freedom act, sweeping server seizures under the Digital Millennium Copyright Act, the loss of net neutrality, and other foreign laws or policies, your website servers must be physically located in Canada.

 What Does it all Mean?